moq-wg/moq-transport/draft-lcurley-warp.md

 ### Frames
-With full knowledge of the encoding, the producer can split a GoP into multiple segments based on the frame.
+With full knowledge of the encoding, the encoder MAY can split a GoP into multiple segments based on the frame.
 However, this is highly dependent on the encoding, and the additional complexity might not improve the user experience.

-A segment MAY consist of a single frame.

-Our example GoP structure could be split into thirteen segments:
+For example, we could split our example B-frame structure ({{appendix.b-frame}}) into 13 segments:

 ~~~
       2     4           7     9           12